InsightDataScience/Purchase-Analytics/README.md

 Your submission must pass at least the provided test in order to pass the coding challenge.

-For a limited time we also are making available a <a href="http://ec2-3-209-212-171.compute-1.amazonaws.com/test-my-repo-link">website</a> that will allow you to simulate the environment in which we will test your code.
+For a limited time we also are making available a website (no longer available) that will allow you to simulate the environment in which we will test your code.
 It has been primarily tested on Python code but could be used for Java and C++ repos.
 Keep in mind that if you need to compile your code (e.g., javac, make), that compilation needs to happen in the `run.sh` file of your code repository.
 For Python programmers, you are able to use Python2 or Python3 but if you use the later, specify `python3` in your `run.sh` script.

 # Questions?
 Email us at cc@insightdataengineering.com